 My Opinion of Fe Fit so Far – the Good and the Bad

-While some jumping is required, overall Fe Fit is lower in impact than a lot of other fitness programs I’ve undertaken.
+While some of the moves involve jumping, overall, Fe Fit is lower in impact than many fitness programs I’ve undertaken.

-I like that there’s a countdown timer displayed on the screen.
-This shows how much of the workout has been done, and how much there is left to do.
+I like that there’s a countdown timer on the screen showing how far the workout has progressed and how much longer there is to go.
 It also encourages me to put in extra effort towards the end.

-I like that the cardio workouts also involve some strength training, including Planks and Push-ups.
+I love that the cardio workouts also involve some strength training, including Planks and Push-ups.
 I’m not, however, so enthusiastic about spending 29 minutes working my core.

-The “best of” workouts are made up of exercises from the other workouts.
+The “best of” workouts comprise exercises from the other workouts.
 While I don’t have a problem with this, these contain less variety than the other workouts.

 I like the progress chart.
 There’s a space to map how much weight and you many inches you lose.
 The stickers are fun, and they make it easy to track the workouts.